 Although the Ottoman administration welcomed all comers to the city, they did not, in fact, treat or view them all as equals.
 Non-Muslims were allowed to pursue their own faiths in peace but they were decidedly second-class citizens within the Empire.

 This mingling of ethnicities, religions, and languages was romanticized.
 Tensions between the populations rose and ebbed over time.
 By the end of the 18th century, with concern over its shrinking physical borders and uneasy about its future, the Ottoman Empire undertook reforms, known as the Tanzimat, or reorganization.

 These reforms included the establishment of schools and universities, the reform of commerce and trade, and the construction of railway networks, as well as full legal equality for Ottoman citizens regardless of their religion.

-By 1912, the Ottoman Empire lost the city to Greece and a slow, steady exodus of Bulgarian, Jewish, and Muslim citizens transformed Thessaloniki once more.
+By 1912 the Greek army liberated Thessaloniki from Ottoman rule and a slow, steady exodus of Bulgarian, Jewish, and Muslim citizens transformed Thessaloniki once more.

 After the tragic Great Fire of 1917, which left 70,000 people homeless — most of them Jews — the Greek authorities reimagined the city.
 They introduced wide boulevards, large squares and broad streets to the once-cramped city.

 In the population exchange of 1922 with Turkey, a considerable portion of Thessaloniki’s Muslim population departed to Turkey.
 At the same time, a significant influx of Asia Minor and Pontic Greeks were forced to settle in an unfamiliar country.